 Matriculation: Students may begin the program during any academic term (Fall, Spring, or Summer).

-Program length: A full-time program is typically completed in 16-21 months (4 semesters, depending on summer enrollment).
-A part-time program and an accelerated 13-month program are also available.
+Program length: A full-time program is typically completed in 16-21 months (3-4 semesters).
+A part-time program and an accelerated 12-month program are also available.

 Elective opportunities include independent study in basic research, clinical research or observerships in Clinical and/or Anatomic Pathology.
 Eligibility for clinical observership opportunities include specific background prerequisites and are subject to availability.

 Advantages of the MCBD MS Program